Dhruvaraju/python-alpha/README.md

 ### List, tuples and Sets
 - All these are used to store groups of values.
+- We can use sum function to get sum of integers in a list, tuple or set

 #### List
 - A list is defined with as square braces like `list_example = ["this", "is", "list"]`